The Dinner Jacket That Was Not Seen

 A Simple Twist of Kate

-She spoke again, “ I have a bit of a sore throat and was wondering if you had something back there for it.
+Her British accent was quite apparent as she spoke again, “I have a bit of a sore throat and was wondering if you had something for it.
 Maybe a-what’s it called…a Hot Toddy?”
-Suddenly jolted back to reality and context I realized I was in fact her bartender and it was my duty to produce a drink for her.
-“Sure.
-Would you like whiskey, brandy, or maybe… rum?”
+Suddenly jolted back to reality and context I realized I was in fact working the bar and I was her bartender; therefore, it was my duty to make a drink for her.

-Well ok, not really, but it feels that way.
+Ok, not really, but it feels that way.

 Kate Moss sipped her Hot Toddy and resumed her conversation with her agent or whoever she was there with and when she was done, she paid, said thank you and left.
-I plummeted back to earth and landed with a dull thud, returning to my quotidian rituals of polishing glassware and cutting fruit.
-But for a brief glossy moment I was on stage.
-I breached the paper wall of that magazine cover, and I was recognized and rewarded.
-With a tip.
+And in her wake, I plummeted back to earth, and returned to the dull and quotidian rituals of polishing glassware and cutting fruit.

 Cocktail Epilogue: